silly-lily/CTF-Writeups/2022_DEADFACE/osint/UnderPublicScrutiny/README.md

-# Challenge
+# Under Public Scrutiny
-We have to find the GitHub of the DEADFACE CTF that they mentioned on Ghost Town.
+Under Public Scrutiny is an osint challenge where we need to find the GitHub of the DEADFACE CTF that is mentioned on Ghost Town.

 # Ghost Town
 The first thing we did was Google search for `Ghost Town DEADFACE`.